yuriiavr/desctop-player/README.md

 - **Playlist Management:** Create, rename, and delete playlists to organize your music files conveniently.
 - **Customization:** Extensive customization options allow users to adjust the appearance and functionality of the player to their preferences.

+---

 ## Installation and Launch
 1. **Download:** Download the latest version of the application [Melomaniac.zip](https://github.com/yuriiavr/desctop-player/releases/download/Melomaniac2.0/Melomaniac.2.0.zip).
 2. **Installation:** Extract "Melomaniac.rar" and install the application by opening "Melomaniac Setup 1.2.0.exe".
 3. **Launch:** Navigate to the folder where you installed the player and open Melomaniac.exe, or use the desktop shortcut.

+---

 ## How to Download Music from YouTube
-- **Set Chrome Path:** In the player's interface, open the settings.
-Specify the path to Chrome, e.g., `C:/Program Files/Google/Chrome/Application/chrome.exe`.
+- **Set Browser Path:** In the player's interface, open the settings.
+Specify the path to Chrome, e.g., `C:/Program Files/Google/Chrome/Application/chrome.exe` or other browser.exe.
 - **Download:** In the player's interface, go to the YouTube tab.
 Paste the desired link and click Download.

-The song will appear in the "Downloads" folder on your PC.
-Note that the player is optimized for downloading songs!
-It is recommended not to download hour-long playlists or videos.
+### Important:
+Before closing the modal window with the download process, ensure the downloaded song appears in the "Downloads" folder on your PC.
+This step prevents any issues with incomplete downloads or missing files.

+---

 ## System Requirements
 - **Operating System:** Windows 7 or later.
 - **Node.js:** Required for running in development mode.

+---

 ## Developer Commands
 - **Run in Development Mode:**
   ```bash
   npm run dev

 ## Technologies Used
 - **Electron**: For building a cross-platform desktop application.